thomason-jesse/pokemon_emerald_shuffle/README.md

  --tune_w_sa
 ```

-By setting `--type_mapping fixed`, we'll keep the existing type themes in the game, with Team Magma using FIRE and GROUND types, etc. Optionally, we could set `--type_mapping optimal`, which greedily attempts to form a type map that corresponds to the distribution of types in the sampled Pokémon.
+By setting `--type_mapping fixed`, we'll keep the existing type themes in the game, for example with Team Magma using FIRE and GROUND types.
+Optionally, we could set `--type_mapping optimal`, which greedily attempts to form a type map that corresponds to the distribution of types in the sampled Pokémon.
 For example, if we sample many WATER types, it would be better to map NORMAL to WATER than NORMAL to NORMAL, since there are more NORMAL types than anything else in the original ROM.

 Like above, we need to also create a good move map so hand-crafted movesets are preserved in power.